Diwali fireworks masked gunshots in fatal double shooting, says resident

 They found three men inside an address with gunshot injuries.

-One man in his 20s was pronounced dead at the scene, while another died a short time later.
+The Met Police said the families of both men who died at the scene have been informed but that the force is not yet in a position to confirm their identities.

-The third victim, aged in his 30s, was taken to hospital and remains in a critical condition.
+The third victim was taken to hospital and he remains in a life-threatening condition.

 A woman who lives near the scene said the sounds of gunshots were drowned out by fireworks for the Diwali celebrations.